XXTEA is an encryption

 algorithm, first introduced in 1998, which is relatively easy to implement.
 Unlike many block ciphers, XXTEA has a variable block size.
 (For example, the original

-Tiny Encryption Algorithm works on 64-bit blocks, and
+Tiny Encryption Algorithm works on 64-bit blocks, as does

 bit bashing in CL, particularly with type and